 8. Restart your System and check if the error is gone.

-Fix 5: Try an Alternative System Restore Point
+Fix 5: Try an Alternative System to Restore Point

 Sometimes, due to some reason, the default system restore point may get corrupted.
 Thus, using an alternative store point fixes many System restore issues.